hpe-storage/hpe3par-examples/containers/kubernetes-openshift/README.md

 Wait a few minutes for the pod to create and the volume to mount.

-you can watch it's status with:
+You can watch it's status with:
 ```
 oc describe pod pod-nginx
 ```